-This report contains information on strategy and risk profile of Credit Europe Bank (Romania) SA (the Bank), in accordance with the provisions of the Government Emergency Ordinance no. 99 / 2006 on credit institutions and capital adequacy, as amended and supplemented, of the National Bank of Romania (NBR) Regulation no. 5/2013 on prudential requirements for credit institutions with subsequent amendments and with the EU Regulation no. 575/2013 on prudential requirements for credit institutions and investment companies as amended and supplemented.
+This report contains information on strategy and risk profile of Credit Europe Bank (Romania) S.A. (the Bank), in accordance with the provisions of the Government Emergency Ordinance no. 99/2006 on credit institutions and capital adequacy, as amended and supplemented, of the National Bank of Romania (NBR) Regulation no. 5/2013 on prudential requirements for credit institutions with subsequent amendments and with the EU Regulation no. 575/2013 on prudential requirements for credit institutions and investment companies and amending Regulation (EU) no.648/2012.

 The purpose of this report is to respond to the regulations' requirements on ensuring an adequate transparency level, by public information regarding the capital and risk assessment processes.
-The report includes both information which can be found in the Consolidated Financial Situations for 2022, posted on the Credit Europe Bank (Romania) S.A website, at "About us" section, and additional information regarding the bank's objectives and policies of risk management.
+The report includes both information which can be found in the Consolidated Financial Situations for 2023, posted on the Credit Europe Bank (Romania) S.A website, at "About us" section, and additional information regarding the Bank's objectives and policies of risk management.

-For preparing the financial situations, Credit Europe Bank (Romania) S.A. consolidates the bank's subsidiary, Credit Europe Ipotecar IFN SA, a company that detains a mortgage and consumer loans portfolio afferent to the clients natural persons.
+For preparing the financial situations, Credit Europe Bank (Romania) S.A. consolidates the Bank's subsidiary, Credit Europe Ipotecar IFN S.A., a company that detains a mortgage and consumer loans portfolio afferent to the clients natural persons.